sksourcehub/configuration_yaml/jenkins/readme.md

 ## Steps

-### 1 - Build New Docker Image on every ush to github repo
+### 1 - Build New Docker Image on every push to github repo

 -  Create a pipeline
 -  Choose build trigger (poll SCM) and add * * * * * (for checking changes every min)